genlaw/genlaw.github.io/index.md

 We are very excited to announce the inaugural Workshop on Generative AI and Law (GenLaw '23)!
 Please join us in Honolulu, Hawai'i at [ICML '23](https://icml.cc/), where we'll be bringing together experts in privacy, ML, policy, and law to discuss the intellectual property (IP) and privacy challenges that generative AI raises.

+Read our introductory, explainers [here](explainers/index.html) on the copyright issues generative AI raises.

 <figure>
     <img class="avatar" alt="Robots reading on the beach, thanks to DALL-E" src="./images/beach-robots-300x300.jpg">
   </figure>